automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Cetiosaurus.md

 # Cetiosaurus
-## Description: This "whale lizard" was once mistaken for the Loch Ness Monster.
+## This "whale lizard" was once mistaken for the Loch Ness Monster.